Stemt/sm.h/README.md

 ```

 Which in the state machine graph chains the two transitions together so they can be accessed without the state machine having to allocate memory for an array of transition pointers.
-At the same time the transitions themselves will keep track of their source stat so they can call the exit action during a transition.
+At the same time the transitions themselves will keep track of their source state so they can call the exit action during a transition.

 ```mermaid
 classDiagram